robojones/z1/README.md

   - [z1.resurrect](#z1resurrectimmediate)
   - [z1.ready](#z1ready)

-## Features

-The focus of z1 is on simplicity.
-Therefore it uses the __existing package.json__ of your project and allows you to start your app by typing `z1 start` in the project folder. z1 also comes with a __graceful restart__ functionality which allows you to restart your cluster without rejecting any request.

 ## Changes
 - v4.0.0
   - use [revents](https://npmjs.com/package/revents) for data transmission between the CLI and the daemon.